emissary-ingress/emissary/reference/idp-support/azure.md

 ## Set up Ambassador Edge Stack

-After configuring an OAuth application in Azure AD, configuring Ambassador Edge Stack to make use for authentication is simple.
+After configuring an OAuth application in Azure AD, configuring Ambassador Edge Stack to make use of it for authentication is simple.

 1. Create an [OAuth Filter](../../filter-reference#filter-type-oauth2) with the credentials from above